-Implications for Future Research
+Implications for future research

 Regardless of educators' positions on using social media within the formal pedagogy, the holistic student experience will include time spent in these spaces.
 Educators cannot expect to understand the full experience of learning without understanding the learning that takes place, and does not take place, on social media.
-This particular media-Facebook (FB)-may pass out of use, but it is unlikely that mediated communication of this kind ever will.
-Wiser educators will consider it among the pedagogical tools at their disposal, and the potential of social media of all kinds should be understood to be used most adeptly.
+This particular media - Facebook (FB) - may pass out of use, but it is unlikely that mediated communication of this kind ever will.
+Wiser educators will consider it among the pedagogical tools at their disposal, and the potential of social media of all kinds should be understood in order to be used most adeptly.

 The evidence presented in this study also implies that design educators and researchers of design pedagogy must re-assess just how much learning communities can accomplish on their own.
 Along these lines is an implication that the role of the teacher is changing.
 We must ask ourselves just what role the teacher of design should take given the speed of technological change and our learners' access to each others' thoughts and ideas.
 The learning in these FB groups came about without the oversight of professors or the leadership of a body of educators.
 Learners can learn as independent groups, but what should they learn as independent groups and what should they experience as instruction?
-We must find ways to separate the knowledge that is best gained through learning in social networks sites is not always accurate learning.
+We must find ways to separate the knowledge that is best gained through learning communities from the knowledge that is unlikely to be accessible there.
+Surely unguided learning in social networks sites is not always accurate learning.
 Future research that finds ways to pick apart instances of misconception, and topics where unguided learning is a dangerous path may hold a transformative utility for the field of design pedagogy.